mishelashala/blog/003-encapsulation.md

 # Encapsulation

-In the context of OOP: encapsulation is a mechanism or technique to restrict acces to properties
+In the context of OOP: encapsulation is a mechanism or technique to restrict access to properties

-One of the mechanisms used to achieve this in OOP lenguages is thru the use of access modifiers (public, private, protected).
+One of the mechanisms used to achieve this in OOP languages is thru the use of access modifiers (public, private, protected).

 ## Why would we want encapsulation?

 In OOP we don't treat objects just as a bag with properties, a data structure, or a type.

-We visualize it as unit with it's own internal state and internal processes.
-The entire idea behind encapsulation is not to worry about that internal state, and those internal proccesses.
+We visualize it as unit with its own internal state and internal processes.
+The entire idea behind encapsulation is not to worry about that internal state, and those internal processes.
 So, the goal of the object is just to expose us information to work with: a public interface.

+## It's all about access

 Prior to es2019 we didn't have access modifiers on JavaScript.
 In fact all properties in objects are pubic.